-The best way to prepare yourself for a situation that requires a little small talk is to come up with topics you feel comfortable about discussing with people you may not know, may never meet again, or may end up becoming a new friend.
-It is usually best to keep small talk light and breezy rather than heavy or emotional
+The best way to prepare yourself for a situation that requires a little small talk is to come up with topics you feel comfortable discussing with people who you may not know, may never meet again, or may end up becoming a new friend once you get to know each other.
+It’s usually best to keep small talk light and breezy rather than heavy or emotional.

-The weather.
-It may be an obvious choice, but weather is a topic anyone can relate to and discuss easily.
+- The weather.
+It may be an obvious choice, but weather is a topic everyone can relate to and discuss easily.
 It could be today’s sunshine, yesterday’s downpour, or the dip in temperature expected next week.